Latvels/PythonProjects/README.md

 <hr>
 # Notepad

-This application is a blank notebook, written by me in Python using the Tkinder library.
+This application is a simple notepad, written by me in Python using the Tkinder library.